codemargonda-master/ccc-sys/README.md

 # CCC-System
-This repo used to manage project that create a website of CCC (Code Course Camp) using React JS and Node JS.
+This repo is used to manage project that create a website of CCC (Code Course Camp).
 There are 2 systems in CCC, Android CCC and Web CCC.
 Code Course Camp is program that was created by Code Margonda to upgrading skill.
 There are 3 classes in CCC, beginner, intermediate, and advance.

 ## Team Member